-In this article, we will explore both sides of the argument and present to you the benefits and drawbacks of each option.
+In this article, we will explore both sides of the argument, and discuss the benefits and drawbacks of each option.
 It is then up to you to decide which suits your business needs and style.

 Hourly rate advantages & drawbacks

-- Getting paid for actual work - From the professional’s point of view, hourly charge is the best option in terms of cash flow efficiency and profitability.
-Even if the customers change their minds in the middle of a project.
+- Getting paid for actual work.
+From the professional’s point of view, hourly charge is the best option in terms of cash flow efficiency and profitability.
+Let’s say your customer changes their mind in the middle of a project.
 Getting paid by the hour ensures you get paid for all the time you spent working for them.
 Fair and square!

-- It is easier and more simple to calculate work hours and get paid for your efforts since there are numerous time tracking and billing applications available out there, such as Elorus.
-Hence, you can rather focus on your customer's needs and let the app do all the administrative heavy duty for you.
+- It is easier and simpler to calculate work hours and get paid for your efforts, since there are numerous time tracking and billing applications available out there, such as Elorus.
+Hence, you can rather focus on your customer’s needs and let the app do all the administrative duty for you.

 - Customers are less likely to become “scope creeps” if you have agreed upon hourly billing for every feature/task their project entails.
 As a result, your projects will be carried out on time, and you will get paid for what you actually delivered.

-- Billing your hours progressively makes it easier for you to organize your time in a way that brings you more clients but, at the same time, more work-life balance.
+- Billing your hours progressively makes it easier for you to organize your time in a way that brings you more clients.
+And more work-life balance!

 - Customers seem to prefer a flat fee because they know how much it will cost them in the end.
 They feel more financially secure when they can plan their expenses beforehand.

 - If you are highly efficient in managing your time, applying an average hourly rate results in you not getting paid for your skills but solely for your time.
-In this case, you might want to consider charging more per hour but be careful not to become unaffordable compared to the competition.
+In this case, you might want to consider charging more per hour.
+Be careful not to become unaffordable compared to the competition, though.

-- Deriving from #2, you might be led to do things more slowly and this can be counterproductive in a number of levels.
+- Deriving from #2, you might be led to do things more slowly.
+This can be counterproductive in a number of levels.

 Charging per project